AdobeDocs/analytics.en/help/components/dimensions/pages-not-found.md

 # Pages not found

+*This help page describes how 'Pages not found' works as a dimension.
+See the [Pages not found](../metrics/pages-not-found.md) metric for more information.*

 The 'Pages not found' dimension shows URLs that contained an error.
 This dimension is useful when you want to lower the number of errors that visitor get on your site.

 * You can use this dimension in a [Flow visualization](/help/analyze/analysis-workspace/visualizations/c-flow/flow.md) to see which pages visitors click through to reach the error.
 You can then work with development teams in your organization to fix the link on each page.